rwestlund/recipes/README.md

 recipes.
 It's designed for mobile, so it works great with your phone in the kitchen.

-The front end uses Polymer.
-The back end uses Go and PostgreSQL.
-Go dependencies are managed as git submodules because using `go get` has no concept of version numbers.

 Authentication is done using OAuth 2.0 with Google.
 No Google services are accessed after authentication.

-The Node.js dependency is somewhat silly; it's only there to use Bower to manage client-side dependencies.
-If anyone knows of a better way, let me know.

 The old version using Node.js and MongoDB is still available at [https://github.com/rwestlund/recipes-v1]().